 Is the Shark Cordless Hand Vacuum Cleaner worth it?
 Here's our verdict...

 For £59.99 (or thereabouts), absolutely yes.
-It's got impressive suction which doesn't fade towards the end of its battery life, and no debris is too much for it to handle.
+It's got impressive suction which doesn't fade towards the end of its battery life, and no debris is too much for it to handle, making it a great handheld option for the best vacuums for pet hair.
 The three attachments make it a versatile choice and the fact that you can go cordless with this vac makes it all the more appealing.
 It's a good one to have around the home for quickly whipping around, or taking out to the car to make the most out of all 10 minutes of battery life.

 About this review and our reviewer